-Coal gasification technology investment credit 806
+Coal gasification Technology Investment Credit 806

 A credit may be available for a qualified investment in an integrated coal gasification power plant or a fluidized bed combustion technology.
 This credit is available to pass-through entities, such as members of partnerships and S corporations.
 You must file an application for certification with the Indiana Economic Development Corporation (IEDC).
 For more information, contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN, 46204, or visit their website at http://iedc.in.gov/.
-Also, see Income Tax Information Bulletin #99 at www.in.gov/dor/3650.htm for more information.
+Also, see Income Tax Information.
 Enter code 806 under line 6 if claiming this credit.
 Enclose the certificate of compliance issued by IEDC to support this credit.
 Also, see the Combined Limitation on page 52.